LambdaHack/LambdaHack/PLAYING.md

 or aid escape.

 Throwing weapons at targets wounds them, consuming the weapon in the process.
-You can target a monster with the '*' key from the top row or numpad.
+You can target a monster with the '*' key from the top row or kepad.
 You may throw any object in your possession
 (press '*' for a non-standard choice) or on the floor (press '-'), though only objects of a few kinds inflict any damage.